Troy Family Lawyer

 Many family law disputes involve child custody and visitation.
 Parties to a divorce will often litigate the right to be the primary caretaker of the children.
 The court will consider several factors when evaluating which parent will be the child’s primary caretaker.
 Collectively, these factors are considered to make up the “best interest” of the child standard.
 They are closely evaluated and weighed against each other in the court’s decisions regarding custody.
 Even if a parent is not designated as the primary caretaker, matters of child support and visitation rights are also examined and implanted, if applicable.

 Unlike actions for divorce and annulment, child custody actions may be filed in family court.
-A party’s odds of succeeding are better if they have a local family law attorney to guide them along the way and make a strong case in court.
+A Troy parent’s odds of succeeding are better if they have a local family law attorney to guide them along the way and make a strong case in court.

 Prepare for Your Future with a Troy Family Attorney